Indeed we try to encourage that so that you can have a look around and we can have a chat, especially if you are looking to record a whole album.

 How can I pay?

-You can pay in cash at the end of your session.
+For short bookings, you can pay in cash at the end of your session.

 Payment with credit and debit cards is fine but it attracts a 3.5% surcharge (sorry, that is what they charge me!).